shawalbaig/Cmpg-323-Project3-32247192/README.md

 By putting these patterns into practice, you can protect your application against changes in the data store and make test-driven development or automated unit testing easier.
 <br />
 <br />
-<br />For this Web Application Tier 2 is implimented.
+<br />For this Web Application Tier 2 repository pattern is implimented.
 <br />
 <br />The diagram below shows how tier 2 repository pattern looks like: